-When using internal ELB with tomcat integration with Apache 2.4, a "too long" error occurs
+When using the internal ELB with Apache 2.4 and Tomcat integration, a "too long" error occurs

-I think a common AWS server configuration is one where a web server receives access and proxies requests to the application server behind it
+a web server receives access requests and then proxies those requests to the application server behind it

-In that case, if you consider availability, it's best to make each server redundant.
+In that case, considering availability, it's better to make each server redundant, right?

-I think it's common to see a configuration where Apache is used as the web server and Tomcat is used as the application server
+using Apache as the web server and Tomcat as the application server

 So, I ran into a problem when Apache was throwing it to tomcat, so I'd like to leave the solution here